fhir-fuel/fhir-storage-and-analytics-track/postgresql/README.md

-THE WORLD'S MOST ADVANCED OPEN SOURCE RELATIONAL DATABASE which support binary JSON as datatype
+THE WORLD'S MOST ADVANCED OPEN SOURCE RELATIONAL DATABASE which supports binary JSON as datatype

-With PostgreSQL you can get both document jsonb storage & power of SQL + transactional guarantees.
+With PostgreSQL you can
+get both flexibility of document jsonb storage as well the power of SQL and transactional guarantees.

 ### Bootstrap

 You need docker-compose
+and psql installed locally

 ```